wubowen416/qvc-clean/README.md

 - `--txtpath`: the txt file containing audios you want to convert as well as their target audios.
 - `--outdir`: the directory where you want to store the converted audios.

-We provide a (not well) pretrained checkpoint based on hubert which can be downloaded from [this url](https://drive.google.com/file/d/1F-w8k7YBETHeelXmSDUniJzkeLMRjT5h/view?usp=share_link).
+We provide a (not fully) pretrained checkpoint based on hubert which can be downloaded from [this url](https://drive.google.com/file/d/1F-w8k7YBETHeelXmSDUniJzkeLMRjT5h/view?usp=share_link).
 Please unzip the checkpoint and place it under `logs` as `logs/qvc_hubert`.

 ## Acknowledgement